CRE Workforce Dynamics & Hiring in 2022

 Codification of Hybrid/Work-from-Home/Remote Employment Clauses

 Moving forward into 2022, a hybrid flexible workplace is now an employee expectation and requires a new covenant with high-performing employees.
-Subject to the nature of the position, employers can expect high-performing and high-knowledge employees to take advantage of rising talent scarcity by increasing their compensation expectations net of inflation.
-This includes the codification of workplace flexibility to ensure their retention or acquisition.
+Subject to the nature of the position, employers can expect high-performing, high-knowledge employees to take advantage of rising talent scarcity by increasing their compensation expectations, net of inflation.
+This includes codifying workplace flexibility to ensure its retention or acquisition.

 “Talent scarcity will increase compensation expectations net of the CPI”